1st Year

 MIME AND PANTOMIME

-• Basic technique, manipulation and fixed point, mimic sequences
+• Basic technique, manipulation and fixed point, mimetic sequences

-• Segmentations and reconstructions of mimic phrases (Marceau technique)
+• Segmentations and reconstructions of mimetic sentences (Marceau technique)

 • The essential dynamics of the human body: pulling, pushing, etc. (Lecoq technique)